 The Conditional Redirect attribute is a general purpose solution that can be configured for all of the above and more.
-I am sure users will come up with many more creative applications.
+We are sure users will come up with many more creative applications.

 Redirect headers can be configurable as 301 or 302.